pkmslab/Milk_to_plasma_prediction/README.md

 ### General function use with ChEMBL

-Here is how you can call the function to determine the MPs for aspirin and for a series of drugs.
-Each feature nested within the function will produce a time stamp.
-This allows the user to see each feature run in real-time.
+Here is how you can call the function to determine the MPs for aspirin and for a list of drugs.
+Each feature nested within the function will run and the final time stamp will be generated.
+This allows the user to see each feature working and to see the total function run-time.

 ``` r
 ## Example code